danieljprice/splash/docs/settings.rst

 Vector arrows are by default plotted using the current foreground colour index (i.e., as used for plotting the axes).
-To plot in the background colour index instead set the “use background colour for arrows” option in the :ref:`sec:vectorplots`.
+To plot in the background colour index instead set the “use background colour for arrows” option in the :ref:`sec:menu-v`.

 Turning off the legend for vector plots
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The legend which appears on vector plots can be turned on or off via the
-“vector plot legend settings” option in the :ref:`sec:vectorplots`.
+“vector plot legend settings” option in the :ref:`sec:menu-v`.

 Moving the vector plot legend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The position of the vector plot legend can be set either interactively by positioning the mouse and pressing ’H’ or manually via the “vector plot legend settings” option in the :ref:`sec:vectorplots`.
+The position of the vector plot legend can be set either interactively by positioning the mouse and pressing ’H’ or manually via the “vector plot legend settings” option in the :ref:`sec:menu-v`.

 Plotting stream/fieldlines instead of arrows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To plot a vector plot that uses stream/fieldlines instead of arrows, set
-the “plot stream/field lines instead of arrows” option in the :ref:`sec:vectorplots`.
+the “plot stream/field lines instead of arrows” option in the :ref:`sec:menu-v`.
 This option performs a simple integration of the interpolated vector
 field to get the stream function, the contours of which are then plotted
 (note that the number of contours can be changed via the “change number